o-ran-sc/archived-ric-app-admin/docs/user-guide.rst

 ----------------
 The AC xAPP takes the following parameters (either on the command line) or as environment variables on invocation (see *src/run_xapp.sh* for an example of providing arguments on command line and *init/config-file.json* for environment variables)  :

 1. List of comma separated gNodeBs to send subscription requests to.
+Can be specified with :

    - Use *-g or --gNodeB* on command line.
    - Set the "GNODEB" environment variable